-A stillbirth, which many experts define as the death of a baby after the 20th week of pregnancy, can occur before delivery or during labor or delivery.
-It is rare and occurs in less than 1% of all births.
+A stillbirth, which many experts define as the death of a baby after the 20th week of pregnancy, can happen before delivery or during labor or delivery.
+It is rare and happens in less than 1% of all births.
 A stillbirth also is sometimes referred to as intrauterine fetal death or antenatal death.

-The first and most common sign of a stillbirth is decreased movement in the baby.
-Other possible signs include persistent cramping or stabbing pains in the pelvis, back, or lower abdomen, or vaginal bleeding.
-If you experience any of these symptoms, call your doctor immediately.
+The common sign of a stillbirth is decreased movement in the baby.
+If you notice your baby moving less than usual, call your doctor immediately.

-Your doctor can use an ultrasound to detect the heartbeat or give you an electronic fetal non-stress test, which involves lying on your back with electronic monitors attached to your abdomen.
+Your doctor can use an ultrasound to look for the heartbeat or, later in pregnancy, give you an electronic fetal non-stress test.
+This involves lying on your back with electronic monitors attached to your abdomen.
 The monitors record the baby's heart rate, movements, and contractions of the uterus.